JShim-CS/AngleEstimator/README.md

 # AngleEstimator
 AngleEstimator

+Estimates the angle of a straight-lined objects such as pens, rectangular boxes relative to the horizon

 HSV Color masking concept inspired by: @murtazasworkshop (on Youtube).

 Rest of the code is implemented by me